plone/documentation/docs/classic-ui/images.md

 ### Using `image_scale` in templates

-You could use the URL-variant from above, but that would be an uncached version.
+You could use the URL-variant from above, but that version would not be cached.
 To create a cached scale in a page template you can do the following:

 ```xml